ices-eg/wg_MGWG/stock-recruitment/README.md

 External estimation is affected by covariate measurement error bias, which could include overestimation of the slope-at-the-origin and underestimation of Rmax.
 This could be bad for sustainable management.

-Additional perspective on modelling assessment model outputs is given by Brooks and Deroba (2015)
+Additional perspective on modelling assessment model outputs is given by Brooks and Deroba (2015) and Conn et al. (2010)

+The objectives of this research are: 1) Determine when parameters of stock recruit relationships can be estimated internally to a stock assessment model (e.g., Conn et al., 2010), 2) Determine when parameters of stock recruit relationships can be estimated using estimates of parental stock size and recruitment from a stock assessment, but with the relationship estimated external to the stock assessment.
+Ultimately, is it better to use internal or external estimation?

 Criteria | Comments
 -------- | --------